sebastienros/jint/README.md

 - Constraints for execution (recursion, memory usage, duration)

 > Follow new features as they are being implemented, see https://github.com/sebastienros/jint/issues/343

+## Performance

+- Because Jint neither generates any .NET bytecode nor uses the DLR it runs relatively small scripts really fast
+- If you repeatedly run the same script, you should cache the `Script` or `Module` instance produced by Esprima and feed it to Jint instead of the content string
+- You should prefer running engine in strict mode, it improves performance

+You can check out [the engine comparison results](Jint.Benchmarks), bear in mind that every use case is different and benchmarks might not reflect your real-world usage.

 ## Discussion